vincetoby/alx-higher_level_programming/0x02-python-import_modules/README.md

     Make sure you are running your code in Python3.8.x (hidden_4.pyc has been compiled with this version)

 5. 5-variable_load.py: a program that imports the variable a from the file variable_load_5.py and prints its value.

+6. 100-my_calculator.py: a program that imports all functions from the file calculator_1.py and handles basic operations.

+    Usage: ./100-my_calculator.py a operator b
+        If the number of arguments is not 3, your program has to: print Usage: ./100-my_calculator.py <a> <operator> <b> followed with a new line exit with the value 1
+        operator can be:
+            + for addition
+            - for subtraction
+            * for multiplication
+            / for division
+        If the operator is not one of the above: print Unknown operator.
+Available operators: +, -, * and / followed with a new line exit with the value 1
+        You can cast a and b into integers by using int() (you can assume that all arguments will be castable into integers) The result should be printed like this: <a> <operator> <b> = <result>, followed by a new line You are not allowed to use * for importing or __import__ Your code should not be executed when imported

+7. 101-easy_print.py: a program that prints #pythoniscool, followed by a new line, in the standard output. here i created a script and defined a fuction that prints the string, in the script , i utilized the function. then created another script and imported the function which printed with using print again.

+8. 2-args.py: a program that prints the number of and the list of its arguments.

+    The output should be:
+        Number of argument(s) followed by argument (if number is one) or arguments (otherwise), followed by : (or . if no arguments were passed) followed by a new line, followed by (if at least one argument), one line per argument:
+            the position of the argument (starting at 1) followed by :, followed by the argument value and a new line Your code should not be executed when imported

+9.